 If the other driver is cited for inattentive driving and you are seriously injured, it may help strengthen a legal claim if you are attempting to recover compensation for your medical bills, loss of income and other related-damages.

 Representing Accident Victims Since 1993

 The use of a handheld device is just one possible cause of distracted driving that can lead to a serious accident and injuries.
 At Gordon & Partners, we have been advocating for Florida residents for decades and have a proven track record, recovering millions of dollars in compensation on behalf of our clients.

-Our experienced car accident lawyers in West Palm Beach are ready to fight for maximum compensation and hold the at-fault party accountable for his or her actions.
+Our experienced car accident lawyers are ready to fight for maximum compensation and hold the at-fault party accountable for his or her actions.
 An initial consultation is 100 percent free of charge.
 We also charge no upfront fees to retain our services and only get paid if you get paid.